meganz/mpenc_doc/source/crypto.rst

 to select between the multiple decryption keys or multiple authentication keys (respectively) that are available to verify-decrypt packets.

+.. [#psig] When/if we come to publish ephemeral signature keys, we will also
+    have to publish all ``H( sid || group_key )`` values that were used by the key, to ensure that a forger can generate valid packets without knowing the group encryption keys.

 Encoding and primitives
 =======================